git-jared/CSE3311-TEAM-8/README.md

         If using iOS, install cocoapods using command: npx pod-install

         The above command installs a package for a slider bar for showing the progress in played music.

+        Next, you need to install expo-av
+        In the terminal of VS code, use command:  expo install expo-av

+        The above command installs expo audio API and allows you to implement audio playback and recording in your app.

 Step 10: In the text editor, click on view and then click on terminal.
 This should open the terminal inside your text editor.

 Step 11: In the terminal (opened in text editor), use command: npm start

          This should start Metro Bundler on your browser.
-The Metro Bundler gives you options on where you want to run the app (emulator or actual device).
+The Metro Bundler gives you options on where you want to run the app (emulator or browser or actual device).
+         The easiest way would be to open it in a browser but because the app was designed for smaller phone screen, it won't look pretty.
          Step 3 asks to install Expo Client or Expo Go on your phone, so further instructions will be on how to run the app in you android or iOS device.

 Step 12: Using your personal device is much easier than emulator.